Azizabdultushar/Power-Integrity-Analysis-of-SOC-Design-RTL-generation-to-static-IRDrop-ana.-/README.md

 - [X] writing and explaining the design flow
 - [] take one early rail analysis
-- [] take one static rail analysis data
-- [] modifying some metrics and run static rail analysis 5 times
-- [] Take output data
-- [] Compare the output data according to input modification.

 ### Important QUESTIONS TO SUPERVISOR ?
 - [ ] Cabtables is generated from foundry same as LEF file but QRC tech file is more accuarate which is generated from extractor tools?
 - [ ]
-- [ ]

-These pages provide the documentation of IR drop analysis.
-You can use the links below to navigate through the documentation.

 ## Table of Contents
 1. [Chipyard Dependencies Installation](#Chipyard-Dependencies-Installation)